yiliu1237/hw03-buildings/README.md

 - Dimensions of the roof
 - Stone decorations and other architectural details

 By adjusting these parameters, the generator creates diverse and unique building designs.
+This project was developed as part of the coursework for CIS5660, focusing on creating a procedural building generator with customizable features.
+This generator empowers the creation of multi-floor structures with highly adjustable architectural details, emphasizing flexibility and creativity in procedural content design.

 ## Features